laurentpetit/ring-java-servlet/README.md

     </servlet-mapping>

 ### Test it
 That''s all.
-Next start you build your webapp and start it, you should see a "Hello world from ring java servlet" welcome message at http://the-server:the-port/<your-webapp-context>/foo.some-extension
+Next time you build your webapp and start it, you should see a "Hello world from ring java servlet" welcome message at http://the-server:the-port/<your-webapp-context>/foo.some-extension